Auraaf/React/README.md

           componentDidMount()  : Fetch calls can be done here;
           componentDidUpdate() : have to set conditions ;
           componentUnmount() : use to unmount or stop the execution of some code, when route is getting chnges very important in SPA;

+          E9P1:
+          single responsible principle : one component shoukd have only one responsibility.

+          reusable, mainataninable, testable